joshkarbi/calculator/README.md

 Being built to run on the Altera DE-10 Standard Development Board.

 # Configuring CMake for Building
-After ccmake . hit the "c" key, then "q" to quit.
+Note: 'ccmake .' will bring up a CMake configuration window.
+Hit the "c" key, then "q" to quit.
+Refer to cmake.org for installing instructions.
 ```bash
 cd src/
 ccmake .